--where R1.6thrshold is the threshold displayed on Figure 10, T10.8threshold and R0.6threshold are thresholds used in cloud masking with infrared and visible channels, θ sol is the solar zenith angle, and scattering angle is the scattering angle ($[0,\pi]$ from backward to forward direction).
+-where R1.6thrshold is the threshold displayed on Figure 11, T10.8threshold and R0.6threshold are thresholds used in cloud masking with infrared and visible channels, 0 sol is the solar zenith angle, and scattering angle is the scattering angle ($[0,\pi]$ from backward to forward direction).
+R2.25threshold is equal to 6.0 and diff0622min is set to 10.0.